samikd/semeval22_structured_sentiment/luke-master/README.md

     --checkpoint-file=<OUTPUT_DIR>/pytorch_model.bin \
     --no-train
 ```
-The produced predicted json filw will be further used by LUKE span prediction model as a next step of the pipeline.
+The produced predicted json file saved in ```OUTPUT_DIR``` will be further used by LUKE span prediction model as a next step of the pipeline.